MonserratVH/PreventiveTextualWatermarking_SecureLLM/README.md

 We assume that **not all prompts reaching an LLM should be trusted by default**.
 Instead, requests must be generated through an authorized mechanism that embeds a verifiable structure into the text itself.

-Our hypothesis is that **lightweight, invisible textual watermarks**, when combined with deterministic reconstruction, can serve as a preventive gate that enforces request integrity *before* model execution.
+Our hypothesis is that **invisible textual watermarks**, when combined with deterministic reconstruction, can serve as a preventive gate that enforces request integrity *before* model execution.
 Unlike cryptographic authentication or API-level checks, this mechanism operates directly at the **textual level**, making it compatible with any LLM interface.

 The proposed mechanism relies on three core principles: